 During this study abroad program, students will learn about business practices in Europe.
 Participants will engage with local students at Vienna University of Economics and Business through a shared seminar led by our faculty.
-The UGA group will also travel to Budapest.
+The UGA group will also travel to the Czech Republic.
 They will experience the unique cultures and enterprises of this part of the world through city tours, company visits, factory tours, cultural activities, and excursions.
 Orientation sessions for this program will be held during the Spring semester preceding the program.

 - Vienna, Austria